 The start of the school year marks a unique opportunity for the girls entering Year 10 at St Margaret’s College.
-As they come of age and move from adolescence to adulthood they are guided through this often challenging journey with the help of a programme that was adopted by St Margaret’s six years ago – the Rite Journey.
+As they come of age and move from adolescence to adulthood they are guided through this often challenging path with the help of the Rite Journey.

 Each year the teachers create new traditions and challenges for the girls to weave their way through this unique and inspiring journey.
 It starts with farewelling their childhood and ends with acknowledging all those that have supported them and those that will continue to support them as they embark on their journey; their rite of passage, into adulthood.

-Head of Middle School, Kathryn Gray, says that, ‘the programme enables students to journey through the minefield that is adolescence in a positive, supportive way providing opportunity to reflect on their life and gain skills that will be invaluable in the future’.
+Head of Middle School, Kathryn Gray, says, “The programme enables students to journey through the minefield that is adolescence in a positive, supportive way providing opportunity to reflect on their life and gain skills that will be invaluable in the future.”

-A complete education requires more than just classroom learning and St Margaret’s College provides a challenging yet supportive environment where girls are able to develop effective learning strategies to equip themselves for life long learning.
+A complete education requires more than just classroom learning and St Margaret’s College provides a challenging yet supportive environment designed to support the development of self-aware, responsible, respectful, resilient and resourceful adults.

 More about the Rite Journey at St Margaret’s: